ttkorhonen/e3pages/docs/kb/training/workbook/4_startup_scripts.md

   :::
 * What happens if you remove the `iocInit()` line?
 * Can you spot the warning?
 And can you explain what kind of warning it is?
 * You should have had the simulator running in a separate terminal.
-If so, what did you notice between the two of these scripts?
-What was the cause of that?
+If so, what changed between when you ran the first script and when you ran the second?
+What could have been the cause of that change?

 ### IOC the three